-- So bank sells off the house and asks Mr. M to pay the difference.
+- So the bank sells off the house and asks Mr. M to pay the difference.

-Let’s look at the most important characteristics of secured loans –
+Let’s look at the most important characteristics of these loans –

 - Loan against the same thing the buyers are buying: Usually, the borrowers of secured loans are those who are also buying a property.
-And in the most case like housing loans, car loans, auto loans, the buyers let the lender use the house, the car, the auto respectively for securing the secured loans.
-This arrangement helps the buyers buy the asset/equipment easily and at the end of the day, the lender also remains secured.
+And in most cases like housing loans, car loans, auto loans, the buyers let the lender use the house, the car, the auto, respectively, for securing the secured loans.
+This arrangement helps the buyers buy the asset/equipment easily, and at the end of the day, the lender also remains secure.

-- Secured business loan: In the case of business, the conditions of the secured loan are bit different.
-Since the businesses have more money to pay off, the loan amount is usually higher than housing loan, car loan.
+- Secured business loan: In the case of business, the conditions of these loans are a bit different.
+Since the businesses have more money to pay off, the loan amount is usually higher than housing loans, car loans.
 And a business lets the bank/financial institution use one of their assets/machinery/furniture/raw materials as collaterals for the loans.

-This has been a guide to Secured Loans, examples, features of secured loans and what happens when a borrower defaults.
+This has been a guide to Secured Loans.
+Here we discuss its definition, examples.
+We also discuss features of secured loans and what happens when a borrower defaults.
 You may also learn more about fixed income from the following suggested articles –